London

 If you are interested in taking part in our holiday projects, please get in touch at [email protected] to be added to our mailing list.

-Watch a video about our May 2024 half term project, ran over three days with south-east London-based artist collective Levitation Orchestra:
+Watch a video about our May 2024 half term project, ran over three days with south-east London-based artist collective Levitation Orchestra, and resulting in our latest EP:

 June Half Term